ianfixes/prism_qa/README.md

 * If designers are pointing out problems in the design of a released build (nightly or otherwise), they are too late -- perpetually.
 They need to be involved during the pull request phase, doing the design equivalent of a code review.

-## Vivisector Requirements

-You supply the input images.
-You supply the output images.
-You specify how they are related.
-Vivisector really doesn't do much there; it simply generates reports.
-See the [example implementations](examples/) for information on how to set these up.

 ## Installation

 The most straightforward way is to install the gem.